 The bottom line on this solution is straightforward.
 It is time to draw a line in the sand.
 Every elected official must be put on notice.
-Here is what we tell them . . .
+Here’s what we tell them . . .

-A number of posts will follow which outline in specific detail the strategy I am proposing.
-Here is a partial list . . .
+A number of posts follow which outline in specific detail the strategy I am proposing here.
+This is the list . . .

 - Pledges: Candidate Contracts

 We’ve learned our lesson.
 The faith both in our democratic system and the politicians we entrusted with the future of our nation and the quality of our lives was misplaced.
 The system has been corrupted by money and the trustworthiness of our “representatives” in public office been sabotaged.

 No more bullshit.